davidsonfellipe/fellipe.com/content/posts/2013-03-17-opinion-about-framework-for-front-end-development-for-imasters-magazine/index.md

 tags: ["react"]
 ---

-## Originally published in [edition No. 5][1], iMasters Magazine, Year 2, on March 2013.
+Originally published in [edition No. 5][1], iMasters Magazine, Year 2, on March 2013.

 ![](post-revista-imasters-frameworks-front-end.jpg)

-In this fifth edition's [iMasters Magazine][0], magazine's major brazilian portal about web development, I wrote an opinion about Frameworks for frontend Development.
+In this fifth edition's [iMasters Magazine][0], magazine's major brazilian portal about web development, I wrote an opinion about Frameworks for front-end Development.

 [0]: https://issuu.com/imasters

 > " It's a fact that has emerged some interesting about frameworks for front end development, and also, comes the growth of
-> frontend community involvement with the open source world, bringing an ecosystem much more collaborative.
+> front-end community involvement with the open source world, bringing an ecosystem much more collaborative.
 These Frameworks end
 > up creating or helping to set standardizations code, with a good documentation centralized, and often, supporting web standards
 > and good accessibility, but the developers must be think about impacts that he will bring the performance, learning curve for
 > team and maintenance cost among the options market can highlight: Twitter Bootstrap, Skeleton, ZURB Foundation."